MOOCdb/MOOCdbDocs/docs/LabelMe-Text.rst

    bundle exec rake db:reset
    bundle exec rails s

 -This starts a copy of the server running on the machine’s localhost.
-You can access it in your browser at localhost:3000/.
+You can access it in your browser at ``localhost:3000/``.

 Making an Admin

--Now you want to make an admin user.
+* -Now you want to make an admin user.
 Go to the website and sign up with the account info for your admin user.
--From the home page, click on “Create profile”
+* -From the home page, click on “Create profile”
--Fill in the account details, check the box agreeing not to scrape the data from the website, and click “Create my account” -Then go to terminal and type Ctrl+C to stop the server from running.
+* -Fill in the account details, check the box agreeing not to scrape the data from the website, and click “Create my account”
+* -Then go to terminal and type ``Ctrl+C`` to stop the server from running.
 Run the following commands:

 .. code-block:: phyton